-This animal model provides a unique fast screening platform for evaluation of the efficacy of anti-inflammatory drugs to counteract the responses activated following LPS exposure administration.
+This animal model provides a unique fast screening platform for the evaluation of the efficacy of anti-inflammatory drugs that counteract the LPS-induced responses.

 GaIN-LPS hepatic failure

-The GalN-LPS model of hepatic failure in either wild type, hTNF transgenic mice or hTNFR1 knockin mice offers a fast and highly sensitive screening platform for the efficacy evaluation of anti-hTNF , anti-hTNFR1 therapeutics and small molecules.
+The GalN-LPS model of hepatic failure can be induced in either wild type, hTNF transgenic mice or hTNFR1 knockin mice and it offers a fast and highly sensitive screening platform for the efficacy evaluation of anti-hTNF , anti-hTNFR1 therapeutics and small molecules.

 Drug Efficacy Evaluation Platforms

 Mice receive intraperitoneal injections of LPS alone or in combination to D-galactosamine (GalN).
-In the absence of treatment high proinflammatory cytokine levels are released while in the presence of GalN lethality reaches 100% within few hours.
-Treatment lowers cytokine levels and can eliminate lethality according to drug efficacy and dosing.
+In the absence of efficient treatment high levels of proinflammatory cytokines are released, while in the presence of GalN, lethality reaches 100% within a few hours.
+Efficient treatment can lower the levels of secreted cytokines and can eliminate lethality in a dose dependent manner.